AngelaElenchevska/Harvard_CS50_Data_Project/README.md

 Open the `marketcapanalysis.ipynb` file in Jupyter or Google Colab to explore the analysis.
 The notebook includes detailed comments and visualizations to help you understand the trends in market capitalization over the years.

-For a static view of the notebook, you can open the `marketcapanalyis.html` file in any web browser.
+For a static view of the notebook, you can view the project site here: [Analysis of the World's Most Valuable Companies](https://angelaelenchevska.github.io/Harvard_CS50_Data_with_Python/).

 ## Results